foomet/NeTIF/README.md

 1) Execute the *get_CNN-Trans-2_data.ipynb* file.
 This will generate the testing data by using randomly selected flow sequences.
 2) Execute the *test_on_CNN-Trans-2_data.ipynb* file.
 This will evaluate the trained model on the newly generated test data.

+### Batch Training
+If you have the processed data for each method, you can use these batch training files for your convenience.
+ * For NeTIF and UNSW-NB15, the data should be processed using the NeTIF transformation.
+ * For the CNN-Trans methods, the data should be the preprocessed flows -- before image transformation.

 ---
 ## Results